-- In spite of statements by U.S. officials that the United States does not seek regime change in Iran, Supreme Leader Ayatollah Ali Khamene'i has repeatedly stated that the United States has never accepted the Islamic revolution and seeks to overturn it through various actions such as support for domestic opposition to the regime, imposition of economic sanctions, and support for armed or other action by Iran's regional adversaries.2 - Iran's leaders assert that the U.S. maintenance of a large military presence in the Persian Gulf region and in other countries around Iran could reflect U.S. intention to attack Iran if Iran pursues policies the United States finds inimical, or could cause military miscalculation that leads to conflict.3
+- In spite of statements by U.S. officials that the United States does not seek regime change in Iran, Supreme Leader Ayatollah Ali Khamene'i has repeatedly stated that the United States has never accepted the Islamic revolution and seeks to overturn it through various actions such as support for domestic opposition to the regime, imposition of economic sanctions, and support for armed or other action by Iran's regional adversaries.
+He frequently warns that improved relations with the United States and the West in general will open Iran to "cultural influence"-Western social behavior that he asserts does not comport with Iran's Islamic values. - Iran's leaders assert that the U.S. maintenance of a large military presence in the Persian Gulf region and in other countries around Iran could reflect U.S.

-1 Foreign Policy Association.
+&lt;sup>1 Foreign Policy Association.
 "A Candid Discussion with Karim Sadjadpour."
 May 6, 2013. http://foreignpolicyblogs.com/2013/05/06/a-candid-discussion-with-karim-sadjadpour/.

-2 Khamene'i: "U.S. Would Overthrow Iranian Government If It Could-Media."
+&lt;sup>2 Khamene'i: "U.S. Would Overthrow Iranian Government If It Could-Media."
 Reuters, February 8, 2014.